alphagov/govuk-prototype-kit-docs/docs/documentation/accessibility.md

 The Prototype Kit website at [https://govuk-prototype-kit.herokuapp.com](/) is fully compliant with the Web Content Accessibility Guidelines (WCAG) version 2.1 AA standard.

 ### How this website has been tested for accessibility

 The GOV.UK Prototype Kit website was last tested on 5 October 2021.

-The test was carried out by the GOV.UK Prototype Kit team.
+The test was carried out by the GOV.UK Prototype team.

 The GOV.UK Prototype Kit team tested a sample of pages to cover the different content types in the Prototype Kit website.
 They were: